What do jigsaw puzzles and resume sections have in common?

 Most people believe they only have to include their academic qualifications here and talk about their years in education…

-While that’s not technically wrong, the single problem is that it won’t do well in terms of its impactfulness if it’s not optimized accordingly.
+While that’s not technically wrong, the only problem is that it won’t do well in terms of leaving an impression.
 The main thing to keep in mind is that everything you say should have an impact on the reader.

 You can check out examples and see our full detailed guide to perfect your education section right here.

-Another way you can see this section that might help is through the lens as an analysis of your resume overview.
+Another way to see this that might help is through the lens of analyzing your resume summary or objectives section.
 All you’re doing here is going more in-depth and explaining the skills that you’ve mentioned earlier.

-Those main sections discussed are what’s going to determine whether you make the cut or not.
-But that doesn’t mean to say there aren’t other relevant sections worthy enough to talk about.
+Those main sections discussed aren’t the only thing to determine whether you make the cut or not.

-Although these sections aren’t completely necessary, they are useful for some of you who might be lacking in work experience, or if there’s something extremely relevant to the job position.
+Although these sections aren’t necessary, they’re extremely useful for some of you who might be lacking in work experience.
+Or, if there’s something relevant to the job position you’re applying for.

 You’ve probably heard from people around you saying things along the lines of:

-“Volunteering is useless… There’s no point doing it or even mentioning it…”
+“Volunteering is useless, there’s no point including or even mentioning it…”

 Well, that couldn’t be more opposite than saying dinosaurs don’t exist.
 Hiring managers want to see relevant experiences, and volunteering work is still … work.
 So, take advantage of it and use it to stand out.